VolkanSah/optimize-Samba-settings/README.md

-# Optimize Samba for Security and Performance
+# Optimize your Samba Server 2023
 By these following  tips, you can optimize your Samba Server and provide a faster and more reliable file sharing service for your users.

 ## Basics